 - Preheat oven to 450º F.

 - Add the turkey, spices, and salt to the onions, and stir to break up the turkey as it browns.
-Saute about 10 minutes.
+Saute for about 10 minutes.

 - Store chili for up to 3 days in the refrigerator, or up to 3 months packed in air tight containers in the freezer.